r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 </div>

 - Implemented a multi-perceptron that classifies coordinates on the 2D plane with C++.
-- Developed a GUI that sets the Neural Network and shows the error rate per iteration as a graph.
+- Developed a GUI that sets the neural network and shows the error rate per iteration as a graph.

 ### INDIVIDUAL PROJECTS